Waltika/CitizenX/CITIZENX-ARCHITECTURE-SUMMARY.md

 ## Overview
 CitizenX is a browser extension that enables users to annotate web pages and share those annotations in a decentralized manner using Gun.js.
 The project leverages React for the UI, TypeScript for type safety, and Vite as the build tool.
 The current focus is on ensuring annotations and user profiles are persisted and displayed correctly across devices and browsers, with plans to implement page history tracking and notifications in the future.

-As of May 1, 2025, the core functionality of creating, storing, and sharing annotations is working, along with displaying annotations on non-Chrome browsers.
-We’ve designed a sharding and replication strategy to improve scalability, added support for advanced users to specify their primary server, and outlined security measures to protect annotations from unauthorized changes.
+As of May 2, 2025, the core functionality of creating, storing, and sharing annotations is working, along with displaying annotations on non-Chrome browsers.
+We’ve designed a sharding and replication strategy to improve scalability, added support for advanced users to specify their primary server, outlined security measures to protect annotations from unauthorized changes, and resolved an issue with author names displaying as "Unknown" on the web version by updating the `/api/annotations` endpoint.
 However, there are still scalability and persistence concerns with the current Gun.js setup that need to be addressed in future iterations.

 ## Current Status
 - **Annotations and Comments**: Users can create annotations and comments on web pages (e.g., `https://www.aaa.com/International/`).
 These are stored in a Gun.js database (`annotations`) with replication across peers when available.